 1) Search – Narrows down the list to matches that are based on the user query.
 When using the search with the list, use a persistent search on top of the list and make it prominent.

 2) Filter Chips – Represent values based on time, attribute, and location that filter down the list when selected.

-3) Object Cell List – Present all objects in a list format and allows users to scroll through and drill-down to an object’s detail page.
+3) Object Cell List – Presents all objects in a list format and allows users to scroll through and drill-down to an object’s detail page.

 Anatomy of list

 After selecting an object cell from a list or a marker on the map, an object detail preview is displayed.
 The detail page should follow the section hierarchy defined below:

 1. Object Header – Contains the object title, a navigation icon as well as an optional object name, a subheading, tags, and menu icons.
 The title can accommodate up to three lines of text after which the text is truncated.